makeabilitylab/physcomp/electronics/leds.md

 **Figure.**  An approximate current-voltage (or I-V) graph for resistors and diodes.
 Notice that after the applied voltage $$V$$ exceeds the forward voltage $$V_f$$ of the diode, that the diode "turns on" and current flows (and flows as if the diode were just a closed switch).
 Image made in PowerPoint.
 {: .fs-1 }

 Typically, once $$V_f$$ is reached, we assume that the voltage drop $$V_D$$ across a diode remains relatively constant (at, say, 0.7V) regardless of the current through it.
 But this is not entirely true.
 In fact, $$V_D$$ continues to change slightly—however, this change is so small over a wide range of currents that we can model $$V_D$$ as constant.
-And this approximation will be perfectly fine for our purposes.
+And this approximation is fine for our purposes.

 ![](assets/images/CurrentVoltageGraphDiodeSimplication2_JonFroehlichAndUIUCECE110.png)
 **Figure.**  The current-voltage relationship of a diode is often simplified like the figure on the right, even though $$V_D$$ does indeed change slightly as current increases.
 Image on right from [UIUC ECE110](https://courses.engr.illinois.edu/ece110/sp2021/content/courseNotes/files/?diodes).